osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

-# Wrong Way Roundabout Check
+# Malformed Roundabout Check

 #### Description
-This check flags roundabouts (Edges with tag junction=ROUNDABOUT) where the flow of traffic is in the wrong direction.
-These roundabouts can cause issues by directing vehicles into oncoming traffic.
+This check flags roundabouts where the directionality is opposite to what it should be (for example, a counterclockwise roundabout in a right-driving country), where the roundabout is multi-directional, or where the roundabout has incorrect geometry (concave).

 #### Live Example
 1) This roundabout [id:242413354](https://www.openstreetmap.org/way/242413354) is multi-directional and